Many alpine legends were written in a unique and wild setting, above Chamonix and Zermatt, the two prominent mountaineering capitals in the Alps.

 We take care of luggage transportation all along the trip, except for the first and last nights, spent in mountain huts.

 Our hiking adventure starts with a spectacular hike across the “Grand Balcon Sud” and unbelievable view of the Mont Blanc range just across the valley from us.
 The trail continues over mountain passes, Col Cornu then Col de la Glières.
 Along the way, views keep getting better while we admire the reflection of alpine glaciers in mountain lakes … We spend the night at Refuge du Lac Blanc, located in the Aiguilles Rouges mountain wildlife sanctuary.
-No access to our luggage.
+We carry our personal belongings in our backpack to spend the night at the hut.

 We follow the trail across the protected wildlife area all the way to Col des Montets, the limit of the alpine wild life sanctuary.
 Then we hike up a pine and spruce forest to enjoy an incredible panorama from the top of Aiguillette des Posettes.
 Then we continue down and to the pass, and shortly after, we ride the gondola down to Vallorcine, the village far down in the valley.
 We transfer to Evolène, Switzerland, where we stay for the night.

-A taxi takes us to Le Cotter, above the village of Les Haudères.
-The climb up to Torrent Pass is pleasant and not too steep.
-It is in picture postcard scenery that the trail descends towards Moiry Lake through the meadows, with the Dent Blanche as décor.
-The Dent Blanche appears in the distance with lush alpine pastures in the foreground.
-To get to Zinal, we still need to hike over Sorebois Pass.
-This pass rewards us with an unforgettable view of the surrounding 4000m peaks : Bishorn, Weisshorn, Zinalrothorn, Obergabelhorn.
+The climb up to the Torrent Pass is pleasant and not too steep.
+It is in a picture postcard scenery that the trail descends towards Moiry Lake through the meadows, with the Dent Blanche as décor.
+The Dent Blanche appears in the distance with lush alpine pastures in the foreground : Bishorn, Weisshorn, Zinalrothorn, Obergabelhorn.
 We hike down into Val d’Anniviers.
 We stay in a small hotel in Zinal.

 After a steep hike into a superb larch and spruce forest, we quickly gain altitude to admire the Dent Blanche again, and later on the Ober Gabelhorn.
 We leave the French speaking part of the Wallis region behind us, to enter the German speaking area as we hike over the Forcletta Pass.
 Local names are different but the views are equally beautiful : the Bishorn and the Weisshorn, the Brunegg and Turtman glaciers.
 We finally reach the summer mountain hamlet of Grüben in the Turtman valley (Turtmantal), where we spend the night.